 The cruise lasted about an hour.
 The captain made a special point to situate the boat for a great view of one of WDW’s largely unseen wonders: the Electrical Water Pageant.
 This venerable nightly show of floats on the lagoon is seen only by those on the ferry or outside one of the Magic Kingdom resorts.

-While nowhere near as neat as its cousin, the Electrical Parade, the water pageant is a nice look back in time.
+While nowhere near as neat as its cousin, the (now gone) Main Street Electrical Parade, the water pageant is a nice look back in time.
 As the Electrical Water pageant faded and floated away, the captain then cruised around the lagoon until the fireworks show began.
 He narrated some of the history of the resort with some fun facts about the lagoon, backed up by nice background music for an elegant night out on the water.

 Throughout the evening, the lower level served as the bar and the upper level as the dessert station.
 For those not partaking in wine, there was special fruit punch (which they were happy to spike with vodka if you liked), as well as coffee, tea, hot chocolate, and citrus water.
+New for 2018: 2 new specialty punches – Firecracker Fizz and The Grand Finale.

 Someone mentioned soft drinks as well, which I never saw, but I’m sure one of the eager Cast Members would provide upon request.
-Beer lovers need not apply: the only choices were Miller Lite and Bud Light Lime, albeit in nice aluminum bottles! 🙁 At least it was all-inclusive.
-In addition to the dessert spread, there was fruit, cheese and crackers, along spread out in a quite elegant fashion.
+Beer lovers need not apply: the only choices were Miller Lite and Bud Light Lime, albeit in nice aluminum bottles!
+At least it was all-inclusive.
+In addition to the dessert spread, there was fruit, cheese and crackers, all spread out in a quite elegant fashion.

 - “The Grand” Key Lime Tart